-Dr. Flaviu Cipcigan is a researcher at the interface between data, physics and biology and one of Forbes' 30 under 30 innovators and game changers.
-He's addressing the global challenge of antimicrobial resistance by designing new paradigms for molecular discovery, combining computer simulation, machine learning and physics-based methods.
+Dr. Flaviu Cipcigan is a researcher at IBM Research UK and one of Forbes' 30 under 30 innovators and game changers.
+He works at the interface between data, physics and biology.
+His current focus is addressing the global challenge of antimicrobial resistance by combining computer simulation, machine learning and physics-based methods.

 Flaviu's PhD has been recognised by the Institute of Physics as a "leading contribution in advancing theoretical condensed matter physics".
 In a collaboration between IBM Research, the University of Edinburgh, and the UK's National Physical Laboratory he developed a new strategy for modelling matter at the level of atoms and molecules and applied it to create a molecular model for water with unprecedented predictive power.
 He published his research in academic journals including the Proceedings of the National Academy of Sciences and Physical Review Letters, presented at international conferences, and engaged with Members of the UK Parliament.